Skip to content

 Abstraction and Encapsulation

-Abstraction and encapsulation are important concepts in object-oriented programming.
+Abstraction and encapsulation are essential concepts in object-oriented programming.
 They help us organise code and make it easier to understand and maintain.

 1. Abstraction hides complexity and shows only the relevant information to users.